 - Breakfast is served.

-- Morning is free to relax.
-Suggestion: take a walk through the winding streets of Positano on your own, and venture off to Fornillo at Ferdinando’s Beach.
+- In the afternoon, suggestions include taking a walk through the winding streets of Positano on your own and walk to Fornillo at Ferdinando’s Beach.
 Ferdinando’s, lined with colorful beach chairs and umbrellas, is where the locals go.
 Guido will guide you to your beach chair, while Mamma Celeste is in the kitchen preparing the specials of the day.
-Stay for a bite, take a swim or sip a limoncello.
-Walk the sands where Diane Lane’s love story took her in the film “Under The Tuscan Sun.”
+Stay for a bite, take a swim, or sip a limoncello.
+Walk the beach where Diane Lane’s love story took her in the film “Under The Tuscan Sun.”

 Friday: Cooking Class 5 ~ Olive Oil Discussion & Tasting